-Jeff Van Drew ousted from Blue Dogs; staffers who quit faced blackball threats from Dems
+Jeff Van Drew ousted from Blue Dog Dems; gets office help from GOP after staffers quit

 5 AIDES TO DEMOCRAT JEFF VAN DREW RESIGN AS HE MULLS SWITCHING TO GOP

-The Blue Dog Coalition told Fox News on Tuesday they ousted the congressman after reports he is considering switching political parties.
+The Blue Dog Coalition told Fox News on Tuesday that it ousted the congressman after reports he was considering switching political parties.

-“Per our by laws, which require all members to be a member of the Democratic Party, Congressman Van Drew is no longer a member of the Blue Dog Coalition,” Rep. Stephanie Murphy, D-Fla., and the co-chair for administration of the Coalition told Fox News.
+“Per our by laws, which require all members to be a member of the Democratic Party, Congressman Van Drew is no longer a member of the Blue Dog Coalition,” Rep. Stephanie Murphy, D-Fla., and co-chair of the Coalition, told Fox News.

 Van Drew has been one of only two Democrats to vote against formalizing the impeachment inquiry against President Trump and has been an outspoken critic of the probe from the start.
 The House is expected to vote on two articles of impeachment on Wednesday.